Why it is important to have an LCR or 5.1 mix for cinema

 to a setting that does not clip like -8.

-In DTS neural upmix you can also enable the limiter to avoid clipping peaks.
+In DTS neural upmix you can also enable the limiter to avoid clipping.

 You can adjust the loudness level for feature, trailer, or commercial levels.
 Read more about normalizing audio in this post.